GODESS Institute Secretariat

 Leila Gharavi has a B.Sc. degree in Telecommunication Engineering from Sharif University of Technology in Iran, and a M.Sc. degree in Digital Communication Systems and Technology from Chalmers University of Technology in Sweden.
 She has 12+ years of experience in research and development in the tech sector, 10 years of which has been with Nokia Research Center in Finland.

 Following a B.A. degree in Sport Management from Haage-Helia University of Applied Sciences in Finland, and ever since 2011 Leila has been studying and following gender-related issues.
-She has 6+ years of experience in diversity and inclusion, with International Working Group on Women and Sport (IWG) and in the start-up scene around the Capital area in Finland.
+She has 6+ years of experience in diversity and inclusion, with International Working Group on Women and Sport (IWG), with various NGO's, and in the start-up scene around the Capital area in Finland.
+Leila is mostly interested in how the knowledge produced out of social research reaches out to other parts of society.

 Affiliated Researcher, Management and Organisation, Hanken School of Economics